csooriyakumaran/mps-emulator/README.md

 ```
 will send the command `SET RATE` with the arguments `850` and `10`

-To maintain compatibility with the ScanTel terminal emulator, which uses the TelNet protocol, the server accepts commands that are issued one character at a time (including backspaces) until a carriage return is sent.
+To maintain compatibility with the ScanTel terminal emulator, which uses the TelNet protocol, the server accepts commands that are issued one character at a time (including backspaces to remove characters) until a carriage return is sent.

 ### Commands and Syntax